Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: BPS foliation in type A1

 The condition that $(A, \phi)$ solves Hitchin's equations ensures that $\mathcal{A}$ is a flat $\mathrm{SL}_2(\mathbb{C})$-connection.
 Conversely, if $\mathcal{A}$ is flat for all $\zeta \in \mathbb{C}^\times$, then the pair $(A, \phi)$ satisfies Hitchin's equations.
 This correspondence motivates studying the moduli space of flat $\mathrm{SL}_2(\mathbb{C})$-connections on $C_{g,n}$ with prescribed monodromy at the punctures.

 A remarkable set of coordinates can be introduced on this moduli space: \emph{Fock--Goncharov coordinates} (cf. \Cref{Sec:FockGoncharov} and the discussion at the end of \Cref{Sec:connectedComponents}).
 The coordinates employed in \cite{Gaiotto:2009hg} are closely related to those defined in \cite{FG}, with a few minor adjustments.
 We have explained in \Cref{Sec:WKBtriangulation} how the local BPS condition for strings with variable tension on $C_\mathrm{UV}$ defines a triangulation on $C_\mathrm{UV}$.
-In fact, this process yields not merely a triangulation of $C_\mathrm{UV}$, but what is known as a \emph{decorated triangulation} : a triangulation of $C_\mathrm{UV}$ together with a solution $s$ to the flatness equation $(\mathrm{d} + \mathcal{A})s = 0$ near the punctures or cilia on $C_\mathrm{UV}$, determined up to scale.
+In fact, as alluded in \Cref{Rem:decortriang}, the WKB triangulation encodes slightly more data than the bare triangulation: it is a \emph{decorated triangulation} , meaning a triangulation of $C_\mathrm{UV}$ together with a solution $s$ to the flatness equation $(\mathrm{d} + \mathcal{A})s = 0$ near the punctures or cilia on $C_\mathrm{UV}$, determined up to scale.
 The WKB triangulation on $C_\mathrm{UV}$ is naturally equipped with a canonical decoration at each puncture or cilium.
 This decoration arises from the WKB analysis (cf. \Cref{sec:WKB_Stokes}) of the differential equation $(\mathrm{d} + \mathcal{A})s = 0$ as $\zeta\rightarrow 0$, thereby justifying the term ``WKB triangulation''.

 Each WKB triangulation of $C_\mathrm{UV}$ defines Fock--Goncharov coordinates

 where $\vartheta$ is the angle that determines the WKB triangulation.
 The functions $\mathcal{X}_\gamma^\mathrm{RH}$ are then identified with the coordinates $\mathcal{X}_\gamma^\vartheta$ by specializing $\vartheta$ to $\arg(\zeta)$.